Greeting To The Sun is one of the top things to do in Zadar.

 Bus

-The bus is a very efficient way to travel around Croatia if you do not have a car.
+Bus is a very efficient way to travel around Croatia if you do not want to rent a car.
 The bus from Zagreb Main Bus Station to the Zadar Main Bus Station is a direct bus taking about 3.5 hours.
-If taking a bus from the Zagreb airport, you need to travel through the Zagreb Main Bus Station, whihc takes a little longer, about 5.5 hours.
+If taking a bus directly from the Zagreb airport, you will need to travel through the Zagreb Main Bus Station, which takes a little longer, about 5.5 hours.
+There are also buses from Split to Zadar that take about 3 hours.
+There are also buses from Dubrovnik, but that take 7-8 hours.

 For more information on getting around in Croatia, see my Croatia Travel Guide.